-May I request that the proposed resolution be directly referred to the Government Relations, Ethics, and Transparency Committee for discussion and action as soon as possible, as this matter is set for an Early Settlement conference on March 24, 2025.
-For further information, I have also attached the Complaint in this matter, which was filed on November 19, 2024.
+Time of the essence, and so I am respectfully requesting that the proposed resolution be directly referred to the Government Relations, Ethics, and Transparency Committee for discussion and action as soon as possible.
+For further information, I have also attached the Complaint in this matter, which was filed on November 19, 2024, and Avian Rehabilitation Infrastructure Buildout Updated March 2025.